September 22, 2023

 Cross River Receives FDIC Order to Immediately End Support for Crypto Projects

-The American bank Cross River, which supports crypto projects, received an instruction from the Federal Deposit Insurance Corporation (FDIC) to stop this type of activity.
+The American bank Cross River, which supports crypto projects, received instructions from the Federal Deposit Insurance Corporation (FDIC) on the termination of this type of activity.

-FDIC initiated enforcement proceedings on"unsafe and unreliable" banking practices against cryptocurrency-friendly bank Cross River.
-According to the FDIC, Cross River failed to establish and maintain "effective internal controls, information systems, and prudent credit underwriting practices."
-The order says that in its operations the bank was guided by "unsafe or unreasonable" methods of work.
+FDIC Initiates Enforcement Proceedingsabout “unsafe and unreliable” banking practices regarding cryptocurrency-friendly Cross River Bank.
+Cross River failed to establish and maintain “effective internal controls, information systems, and sound credit underwriting practices,” the FDIC said.
+The order states that the bank engaged in “unsafe or unreasonable” practices in its operations.

-Commenting on the FDIC's order, Cross River's press office said the bank's board agreed to strengthen oversight and controls and ensure that necessary corrective action is taken.
+Commenting on the FDIC's order, Cross River's press service said the bank's board agreed to strengthen oversight and controls and ensure that necessary corrective actions are taken.

 “It is important to note that the order does not mentiondiscriminatory practices or redress.
-It also places no particular restrictions on our other partnerships or loan products that we currently offer,” a Cross River spokesperson said.
+It also does not place any special restrictions on our other partnerships or lending products that we currently offer,” a Cross River spokesperson said.

-Former members of the Financial Services CommitteeThe US Congress requested information from the FDIC, FRSO and OCC confirming or refuting possible concerted actions to debank cryptocurrency companies.
+Previous members of the Financial Services CommitteeThe US Congress requested information from the FDIC, FRSO and OCC to confirm or refute possible concerted actions to debank cryptocurrency companies.